gc-proto/experimental/laura/gcweb-01.md

   <li><a href="https://test.canada.ca/experimental/examples/layout-transactional-01-en.html">Transactional page including Header v4.0</a></li>
 </ul>
 <h3>Implementation notes</h3>
 <p>Previous versions to Version 4.0 require <a href="https://wet-boew.github.io/GCWeb/sites/gcweb-menu/gcweb-menu-docs-en.html">gcweb-menu version 2.0</a> for some functionality (see the template section for more details).
-The <code>&lt;div class="container"&gt;</code> element has been relocated to the global header.
+The <span class="nowrap"><code>&lt;div class="container"&gt;</code></span> element has been relocated to the global header.
 It is no longer part of the "gcweb-menu" component.</p>
 <h2 id="evaluation">Evaluation and report</h2>
 <p>There is no evaluation and report available for this component.</p>
 <h2 id="api">API (Version 2.0)</h2>